X

 Viewers also benefit from behavioral targeting in the following ways:

-• An elevated ad experience: Users find their online experience more enjoyable when encountering engaging and relevant ads.
+• An elevated ad experience: An elevated ad experience: Users find their online experience more enjoyable when encountering an engaging and relevant ad.
 At least 43% of people consider the personalization of ads important, and a further 31% stated ad personalization drives brand loyalty.
 In short, personalized ads leads to better user experiences and increased user satisfaction.

 • Streamlined shopping: When personalized ads that display products relevant to consumers are prominent, consumers can access the store and add the item to their cart faster.
 Reducing the number of steps customers must complete to purchase is a powerful method of increasing overall satisfaction.